JGarnica22/PSlab/HowTo's/Howto_use_cluster_NordIII.md

 We strongly recommend using **[Cyberduck](https://cyberduck.io/download/)** as a data transfer machine.

 ### 3.1.
 How to use Cyberduck
-After having installed Cyberduck start a new conexion, then indicate connexion as SFTP.
+After having installed Cyberduck, start a new conexion, then indicate connexion as SFTP.
 Indicate one of the blades as server  **{nord1,nord2,nord3}.bsc.es** and finally insert our user name cek26664 and password.

 Once linked you will be able to easily upload, download and modify files and directories in the cluster machine.

+AQUEST SEGÜENT PARÀGRAF DE MÒDULS CREC QUE VE MASSA SOBTAT, S'HAURIA D'INTRODUIR UNA MICA MÉS PER A QUÈ SERVEIXEN ELS MÒDULS/QUÈ SÓN.
+HE FET UN SKETCH DEL QUE PODRÍEM DIR, NO SÉ SI TOT AQUÍ O NO...

-## 4. Modules environtment
+## 4. Modules environment
+External connexions to the web cannot be performed from the cluster.
+Tools that require internet access cannot be used, neither can tools be installed from the web.
+BSC support will install any tool or X required, we just need to ask them.
+Right after you open session in the cluster, no tools are accessible in the current configuration.
+In order to use different tools, you need to load **modules**.
+Each module contains the software to access the tool...

 The cluster provides a dynamic modification of user's environment via **modulefiles**.
-Each modulefile contain the information needed to configure the shell for an application or compilation.
+Each modulefile contains the information needed to configure the shell for an application or compilation.
 Typically modulefiles instruct the module command to alter or set shell environment variables such as PATH, MANPATH, etc. The modules needed for a tool or certain job must be loaded beforehand in order to proceed with the job.
+POTSER POSAR UN EXEMPLE?
+(QUE ES VEGI QUE PER ALGUNES TOOLS NOMÉS CAL CARREGAR EL MÒDUL PERTINENT, PERÒ PER ALTRES, TIPUS STAR, TAMBÉ CAL CARREGAR MÒDULS DE GCC COMPILERS O PYTHON O EL QUE SIGUI)

 ### 4.1.
 Modules tool usage
-In order to check the module available at the moment use:
+In order to check the modules available at the moment use:
 ````
 module av
 module avail